clarktrimble/ba-blog/content/blog/stator/index.md

  - is discovered by stats collection
  - responds to a `/metrics` endpoint

-For discovery we'll return to HashiCorp's lovely Consul service, but this time go beyond it's humble key-value store and dive into service discovery proper.
+For discovery we'll return to HashiCorp's lovely Consul service, but this time go beyond it's humble key-value store and register as a service with its agent api.

-For metrics we'll turn to the ubiquitous Prometheus.
+For stats collection, we'll opt for the ubiquitous Prometheus, discovering our service via Consul.

 And from there, who could resist a little Grafana for painless, svelt visualization.

 ## An Observable Service

-Just to mix things up, we'll take a look at the [code] before bringing things up for a demo.
+Just to mix things up, we'll take a look at the [code] before bringing up all the services for a demo.

 __But first, what and why observable?__

-A reasonable take on an observable serivce could be one that registers its presence and reports it's health by logging and responding to monitor/stats endpoints.
+A reasonable take on an observable serivce could be one that registers its presence and reports it's health and status by way of logging and responding to endpoints appropriately.

 As an infrasctucture scales up, such observability becomes more and more a factor in being able to efficiently operate.
 And, of course, everyone, senior managment included, loves a good visualization.

 ### Registration

-At first blush, this looks like a simple api "call" on startup, but what about _when_ the discovery service loses it's mind and forgets about us, or everything?
+At first blush, this looks like a simple api request on startup, but what about _when_ the discovery service loses it's mind and forgets about us, or everything?
 (Generally any event used to establish state wants to be backed by a synchronizing true-up.)

 A blunt, simple solution is to re-register periodically, and we'll take this approach here.